-The Governing Body has established three Committees: The Audit and Risk Committee (details of which are set out above), the Recruitment and Selection Committee and the EDI Committee.
+The Governing Body has established five Committees: The Audit and Risk Committee (details of which are set out above), the Recruitment and Selection Committee, the EDI Committee, the Governing Body Nominations Committee and the Governing Body Reform Committee .
 All Committees operate under Terms of Reference approved by the Governing Body and all Committees report at least annually to the Governing Body.